jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 **BEEP.**

-Repair already paid for.
-Repairs never completed.
+We already paid for the vehicle repairs.
+But the repairs never completed.
 Claim is over a year old.
 The claim window, per government regulation, expires after one year.
 Insured wants the work done now.
+Now what?

 **Thank you for calling claims.**

 Claim has not been processed.
 Vehicle sitting at the tow yard for 28 days.
 Insured has no collision coverage.
 Insured has to pay.
 No good reason why the claim wasn't processed earlier.
+Now what?
+A long and angry call I bet.

 **BEEP.**